PRIME-07/Ping-Pong/README.md

 # Ping-Pong Game Documentation

 ## Introduction
 This documentation provides an overview of the Ping-Pong game implemented in Python using the Pygame library.
 The game consists of two paddles and a ball that moves between them.
 The objective is to score points by hitting the ball past the opponent's paddle.
+Use <kbd>W</kbd> and <kbd>S</kbd> keys to control the left paddle and use <kbd>↑</kbd> and <kbd>↓</kbd> keys to move right paddle.

 ## Table of Contents
 1. [Game Components](#game-components)